 The goal of this module is to show how a small victory builds confidence and stewards momentum.
 An early success is a hands on activity, often small in scale, but crucial to the process.
 Through teamwork and delegation, participants work toward a common goal that supports the final project.
 This process exercises critical thinking, problem solving, communication, and turning ideas into action.

 The goal of this module is to inspire future projects drawing upon lessons learned and prove that community building is a renewable resource.
-Once participants have completed Fellows Training, our hope is that they will share the Pomegranate Process in their work and communities, spreading the message that meaningful community participation is not only possible and powerful but also results in a better finished product.
+Once participants have completed a training, our hope is that they will share the Pomegranate Method in their work and communities, spreading the message that meaningful community participation is not only possible and powerful but also results in a better finished product.